atharvaapkare/cr-election/README.md

 1. Deploying to a testnet
    Thinking of deploying it to rinkeby testnet, I am learning this right now, any sugggestions are appreciated.
 [EMAIL](atharvaapkare@gmail.com)
 2. Verification of voters
    We now have a functionality that a account can vote only once , but what if the user gets multiple account and votes.
-So we have to give access to only selcted mail ids or accounts realted to it.
+So we have to give access to only selcted mail ids or accounts related to it.

 3. Maximum of 4 Participants